satellytes/satellytes.com/blog-posts/typescript-ast-type-checker.md

 ---

-For a recent Angular project we had to inspect a set of typescript files and output a table of involved types which are resolved down to their primitives.
-This post is about how to collect that data and why we need to go beyond the AST.
+We currently develop a [low-code platform](https://en.wikipedia.org/wiki/Low-code_development_platform) for an enterprise client where Angular components are arranged and connected based on a given configuration file.
+The components define *data contracts* based on [generics](https://www.typescriptlang.org/docs/handbook/2/generics.html) so the platform always knows what data can flow between them.
+In order to perform the actual type check we use a json file that already contains all relevant typing information.
+We collect the typing data by recursively resolving typescript types down to their primitives and then store the found property names along with their typing name.
+This post is about how to collect the typing information and why we need to go beyond the AST to achieve this.

 <!-- stop excerpt -->

 You can find the repository on [github.com/georgiee/typescript-type-checker-beyond-ast](https://github.com/georgiee/typescript-type-checker-beyond-ast) and you can directly run the given example in your browser with [code sandbox](https://githubbox.com/georgiee/typescript-type-checker-beyond-ast)

 ## Expectations